The form of communication that occurs without using words is understood as Non-Verbal Communication.

 It may seem unprofessional to have poor postures.
 Seeing downward or not maintaining eye contact gives the signal that you are either not confident or not entirely interested in the conversations.

-You must incorporate the right nonverbal skills so that you can have the right impressions on your audiences.
+You must incorporate the right forms of nonverbal communication skills so that you can have the right impressions on your audiences.
 This will also increase the importance of your verbal communication.

 1) Reinforcement or modification of spoken words